Meet the ARENA board

 Start date: April 2018

-Stephanie Unwin is General Manager Transformation and Technology of CBH Group, where she is responsible for information technology and overseeing the transformation of CBH to a low-cost, efficient supply chain from paddock to port.
+Stephanie Unwin is Chief Executive Officer of Horizon Power.
+She was previously General Manager Transformation and Technology of CBH Group, where she was responsible for information technology and overseeing the transformation of CBH to a low-cost, efficient supply chain from paddock to port.
 Prior to that she was Chief Executive Officer of Phylogica, a biotech and medical devices company in Western Australia.

-Stephanie has significant executive and board-level experience across a variety of sectors, is a former General Manager Commercial at energy retailer Synergy and General Counsel at Verge Energy.
+Stephanie has significant executive and board-level experience across a variety of sectors, and is a former General Manager Commercial at energy generator and retailer Synergy.
 During her time at Synergy, Stephanie was responsible for strategy and innovation, modelling and analytics, corporate affairs and communication, policy and regulation, corporate development and continuous improvement.

 Stephanie has considerable experience with renewable energy, including being a key negotiator at Synergy and then the General Manager with oversight for the construction and commissioning of the Greenough River Solar Farm and Mumbida Wind Farm.
 She also conceived of and developed a renewables infrastructure fund to initial commercial close, took the Alkimos Beach Community Battery Storage project through funding to commissioning and into delivery, and developed the company’s forward strategy for innovation and renewables.